Information for Affiliates

 To make suggestions on content to add or change on this page, please email Tom Bangura.

 For projects carried out through J-PAL or funded by its research initiatives, J-PAL has policies in place that guarantee research quality, ethical responsibility, and transparency.
 J-PAL staff in the regional offices are able to help affiliates implement these requirements.
-J-PAL Global also offers data publication and registration assistance.
+J-PAL Global also offers data publication and trial registration assistance.

 - J-PAL Research Protocols

 Our Research Protocols describe Minimum Must Do's and Best Practices to ensure the ethical conduct of research, data security, and data quality.
 Please review these protocols carefully.
 All projects funded or carried out by J-PAL must adhere to these guidelines.

 Our partner organization Innovations for Poverty Action has a similar set of Research Protocols in place.
 They give a comprehensive overview on the steps to implement a high-quality field project.

 - Trial Registry guidelines and information on how to register

 In 2012, the American Economic Association in cooperation with J-PAL implemented the AEA RCT registry.
 All J-PAL funded projects must be registered.
 Affiliates are encouraged to register all their RCTs.
 Note that some journals or funders also require trial registration in a public registry.